global-asp/asp-source/en/0081_forest_of_snakes.md

 Then Atieno sang the song.
 She also sang well.

 ##
-Lastly, it was Ajoh’s turn.
+Lastly, it was Ajoh's turn.
 She was scared.
 She stepped forward and started singing.
 But her singing sounded terrible and the words were wrong.
-Unyalego shouted, “Can’t you sing properly like the others?”
+Unyalego shouted, “Can't you sing properly like the others?”
 The snake knew that Ajoh took his golden teeth.

 ##
 Unyalego opened his huge jaws and